pikulet/intellex/README.txt

 The final order of documents we return is:
 1. POSITIVE LIST
-2. DOCUMENTS MATCHING BOTH BOOLEAN AND PHRASAL SEARCH
+2. DOCUMENTS MATCHING PHRASAL SEARCH (WITHOUT BOOLEAN SEARCH)
 3. BASELINE TF-IDF SEARCH
 4. WORDNET EXPANSION WITHOUT BOOLEAN SEARCH
 5. if the wordnet expansion returns fewer than 2 terms (the term is rare), then we perform Rocchio expansion